 However, I can provide a few insights for you.

 The material was a bit silkier than the bamboo and cotton pairs because the outer is made mostly of nylon.
 I didn’t like how structured the lining was.
 There was hardly any movement to be had when I did try them on, even after I washed them.

-I did give these to my sister to try and review for us, and when she is able to provide us a review, I will update this post with her thoughts.
+I did give these to my sister to try and review for us, and when she is able to provide us with a review, I will update this post with her thoughts.

 Her initial thought is that she loves the feel of the material.

 Materials: Outer – 95% Bamboo Viscose 5% Spandex Gusset – Merino Wool, Polyester, Polyamide